FluBBaOfWard/NitroSwan/README.md

 <img align="right" width="220" src="./logo.png" />

-This is a Bandai WonderSwan (Color) emulator for the Nintendo DS.
+This is a Bandai WonderSwan (Color/Crystal) & PocketChallenge V2 emulator for the Nintendo DS.

 ## How to use: